tzri/open-wordpress-seo/README.md

 ## Contribute

 Contribution is very welcome.
+Please see open issues.
 However, contact [tzri](https://github.com/tzri) before coding new features and tell what you are planning.
 That way they are more likely to be accepted.